AlaaElden98/Movies-Explorer/README.md

 - [x] See a list of (popular - top reated) Movies
 - [x] See a list of (popular - top reated) Tv shows
 - [x] See the full details of a specific movie/Tvshow
 - [x] Add movie/Tvshow to watch list
-- [ ] Get a random movie/Tvshow similiar to his taste
 - [ ] Trigger dark mode
 - [ ] Search for a specific movie/Tv show